samjohnson208/SaugerParentage/README.md

 sbatch slurm_sauger_runbwa.sh
 ```

-#### Count Aligned/Assembled Reads
+#### Count Aligned/Assembled Reads (Yellow Perch)
 Run this slurm script from your sam_sai_pflav directory.
-It will output a .txt file that you can load into R and use to plot a histogram of the number of aligned reads per individual and compare it to that of the yellow perch aligned reads.
+It will output a .txt file that you can load into R and use to plot a histogram of the number of aligned reads per individual and compare it to that of the walleye aligned reads.
 (See nalignedreads.R)

 ```{bash}
 sbatch /project/ysctrout/hatchsauger/SaugerParentage/slurms/count_assembled.sh